 It took many years to realise that I’d been playing into it each and every time.
 The fact that the children were involved in the mayhem only made him do it all the more, and not less as one might imagine.
 He could see how involving them created even more emotional chaos and he was able to get good narcissistic supply from my reaction (seeing me in the emotional gutter).

-I came to realise that boundaries can’t fix every interaction with a narcissist, but I found that boundaries working alongside ‘detachment’ lead to a greater success rate of keeping sane around the narcissist than boundary-setting alone.
+I came to realise that boundaries can’t fix every interaction with a narcissist, but found that boundaries working alongside ‘detachment’ lead to a greater success rate of keeping sane around the narcissist than boundary-setting alone.
 By detachment, I mean setting an intention to DETACH – completely, from the outcome.
-Some of us may have heard the saying, “Energy flows were attention goes”, or the law of attraction.
-As a Kinesiologist, I was aware that focus or attention is an ‘aiming of energy’, yet I hadn’t yet applied this universal law to my seemingly hopeless situation.
-It simply didn’t cross my mind because I was so busy processing (and trying to fix) all the narcantics, like the preverbal rat trying to find the top of the wheel.
+The concept that ‘energy flows were attention goes’, seemed to apply to this situation because after emotionally detaching from the outcome, I began to feel less exhausted, despite his best gaslighting efforts.

 One evening, as I paced around, racking my brains trying to figure out what time I should have the children ready for his arrival to prevent all hell being let loose, I decided to emotionally detach and ‘let go’ of my attachment to the outcome.
 I detached from thinking about his next likely move, detached from the worry of how it will affect the children, detached from focussing on how he will react if the children were not ready, or how many times he will blast his car horn outside our home.
 This mammoth-sounding task took seconds, not years, and it felt like a 60-kilo bag of spikey rocks had been lifted off my back.
 Once this heaviness had been lifted, a time popped into my head with which I was able to work with and plan around.
 It was a time of my own making and a reasonable one that worked well for me and the children.